Cellular Energy

 compartments.
 Thylakoids (THI la koyds) are fl attened

-stroma : A fluid-filled space in chloroplasts surrounding the grana where light-independent reactions of photosynthesis occur.
+stroma : The fluid-filled space inside the chloroplast surrounding thylakoid stacks where light-independent reactions occur.

 takes place in the stroma.